-Whether you’re just embarking on your cordcutting journey or you’re a long-term member of the cordcutting revolution, getting the most out of your WiFi network (AKA: the backbone of your entertainment system) is critical.
-Here are our 10 tips for making sure your streaming media flows is swift and smooth throughout your home network.
+Whether you’re just thinking of switching over to Over-the-Air TV or have already been watching live and local broadcast TV, getting the most out of your WiFi network (AKA: the backbone of your entertainment system) is critical.
+Here are our 10 tips for making sure your streaming media flows swift and smooth throughout your home network.

 ISP rental routers are typically several years old and therefore unlikely to offer the latest features or technology.

 More importantly, they can also be significantly locked down, which may result in problems or conflicts with technology like VPNs and out-of-home streaming features like Tablo Connect which could put a monkey wrench in your TV set up.

 With rental fees averaging $4-8 per month, it’s often more cost-effective to buy your router vs. rent, especially if you’ll be staying with your ISP for several years.
 Make sure to check with your ISP before choosing a new router as they may not support the one you have your eye on.